ckormanyos/Osek_pi_spigot_metal/README.md

 FPU enable, instruction caching, etc. is carried out with self-written hybrid assembly/C++ code shortly after reaching `main()`.

-The pi-spigot calculatoin runs continuously and successively in the application idle-task.
+The pi-spigot calculation runs continuously and successively in the application idle-task.
 LED-blinky and calculation progress presented on an LCD display are controlled in a higher-priority extended task named `T1`.
 Calculation correctness is verified with